'Highly Motivated': In Israel, U.S. Voters Lean Toward Trump

 Palestinians, meanwhile, overwhelmingly disfavor Trump, a recent poll shows.
 But some Palestinian Americans living under Israeli rule in Jerusalem have avoided voting in the U.S. election, fearing it will flag them to authorities as American citizens.
 Palestinians who obtain U.S. citizenship can be stripped of their Israeli residency rights in the city that both Israelis and Palestinians claim.

 The divergent presidential preferences stem from Trump favoring Israel over the Palestinians.
-His policies have drawn objections from liberal Jewish groups and Palestinian rights advocates in the U.S. But they've won Trump support from many U.S. Jewish voters who reside in Israel.
+His policies have drawn objections from liberal Jewish groups and Palestinian rights advocates in the United States.
+But they've won Trump support from many U.S. Jewish voters who reside in Israel.

 Pro-Trump activists in Israel have mounted perhaps the most visible Trump reelection campaign outside the United States.
-Last month, a pack of motorcycles with Trump flags rumbled through Jerusalem's cobblestoned Old City, past Palestinian shops.
+Last month, a pack of motorcycles with Trump flags rumbled through Jerusalem's cobblestoned Old City past Palestinian shops.
 Trump posters in Hebrew were plastered on minibuses in Tel Aviv, the heart of liberal Israel.
 This week, Israeli settlers recited prayers for a Trump victory at the biblical tomb of Abraham, a shrine uneasily shared between Israelis and Palestinians in the West Bank.

 The Trump administration "just came and flipped the script.
 They said, we don't have to hinge peace in the Middle East on the Palestinians," says Etana Hecht, an Israeli American voter who arrived in Jerusalem with a convoy of cars decorated in Trump flags.
 She praised Trump's diplomatic agreements brokered between Israel and the United Arab Emirates, Bahrain and Sudan, deals that sidelined Palestinians but enthused Israelis.